Proto-Tai language: Consonants

-There is a total of 33-36 consonants, 10-11 consonantal syllable codas and 25-26 tautosyllabic consonant clusters.
+There is a total of 33–36 consonants, 10–11 consonantal syllable codas and 25–26 tautosyllabic consonant clusters.

 Tai languages have many fewer possible consonants in coda position than in initial position.
 Li (and most other researchers) construct a Proto-Tai coda inventory that is identical with the system in modern Thai.

 Pittayaporn's Proto-Tai reconstructed consonantal syllable codas also include *-l, *-c, and possibly *-ɲ, which are not included in most prior reconstructions of Proto-Tai.: p.
 193 Below is the consonantal syllabic coda inventory:

 Norquest (2021) reconstructs the voiceless retroflex stop /ʈ/ for Proto-Tai.
 Examples of voiceless retroflex stops in Proto-Tai:

 Norquest (2021) also reconstructs a series of breathy voiced initials (*bʱ, *dʱ, *ɡʱ, *ɢʱ) for Proto-Tai.
 Examples of breathy voiced initials in Proto-Tai:

+Some sound correspondences among Proto-Tai, Proto-Northern Tai, and Proto-Southern Tai (i.e., the ancestor of the Central and Southwestern Tai languages) uvular initials given in Ostapirat (2023) are as follows.

+Initial velar correspondences, on the other hand, are identical.

 Consonant clusters

 Li (1977) reconstructs the following initial clusters:

 Pittayaporn (2009) reconstructs two types of complex onsets for Proto-Tai: